Ordering Recommendation

 Interpretive Data

 Blood thallium levels reflect recent exposure as thallium has a biological half-life of approximately 2 to 4 days.
-Blood levels greater than 100 µg/L are considered toxic and greater than 300 µg/L indicate severe ingestion.
-After severe thallium poisonings, reported symptoms have varying times of onset and include gastroenteritis, multi-organ failure and neurologic injury.
+Blood levels greater than 100 ug/L are considered toxic and greater than 300 ug/L indicate severe ingestion.
+Reported symptoms after severe thallium poisonings have varying times of onset and include gastroenteritis, multiorgan failure and neurologic injury.
 Peripheral neuropathy and alopecia are well-documented effects of acute and chronic exposure.
-Human health effects from low-level thallium exposure are unknown.
+Human health effects from low level thallium exposure are unknown.

 Compliance Category